5 Of The Best Materials For Basement Flooring

 Pros:

-- Laying out tiles can also be done by yourself
+- Laying out tiles can be done by yourself.

 Cons:

-- It tends to be cold underfoot and will require using rugs or installing underfoot heating
+- It tends to be cold underfoot and may require using rugs or underfoot heating.

-- Hard or tough surface, which can be hard on your feet and butt (if you’re sitting)
+- Has a surface, which can be difficult on your feet.

 Engineered Wood Flooring